NeurosnapInc/neurosnap/README.md

 ##### Parameters:
 - **ref_pdb**:  Reference protein to align to (str)
 - **sample_pdb**:  Sample protein to be modified and aligned to the reference (str)

-# Contributions
-We welcome contributions to this package.
-If you have a feature that you want to code or have added, submit a pull request or an issue.